omnicolor/slack/CONTRIBUTING.md

 When submitting a bug report, please include enough information to reproduce the bug.
 A good bug report includes the following sections:

-* **Description**

-  Provide a short and clear description of the bug.
+* **Description:** Provide a short and clear description of the bug.

-* **Steps to reproduce**

-  Provide steps to reproduce the behavior you are experiencing.
+* **Steps to reproduce:** Provide steps to reproduce the behavior you are experiencing.
 Please try to keep this as short as possible.
-If able, create a reproducible script outside of any framework you are using.
+If able, create a reproducible script without any framework you are using.
 This will help us to quickly debug the issue.

-* **Expected behavior**

-  Provide a short and clear description of what you expect to happen.
+* **Expected behavior:** Provide a short and clear description of what you expect to happen.

-* **Screenshots or output**

-  If applicable, add screenshots or program output to help explain your problem.
+* **Screenshots or output:** If applicable, add screenshots or program output to help explain your problem.

-* **Environment details**

-  Provide details about the system where you're using this package, such as PHP version and operating system.
+* **Environment details:** Provide details about the system where you're using this package, such as PHP version and operating system.

-* **Additional context**

-  Provide any additional context that may help us debug the problem.
+* **Additional context:** Provide any additional context that may help us debug the problem.

 ## Fixing Bugs

 This project welcomes pull requests to fix bugs!
 If you see a bug report that you'd like to fix, please feel free to do so.
 Following the directions and guidelines described in the "Adding New Features" section below, you may create bugfix branches and send pull requests.

 ## Adding New Features